yugabyte/yugabyte-db/docs/content/preview/migrate/install-yb-voyager.md

 - RHEL 7/8
 - CentOS 7/8
 - Ubuntu 18.04, 20.04, 22.04
-- MacOS (For MySQL/Oracle source databases on MacOS, [install yb-voyager](#install-yb-voyager) using the Docker option.)
+- macOS (For MySQL/Oracle source databases on macOS, [install yb-voyager](#install-yb-voyager) using the Docker option.)

 ### Hardware requirements